joomlatools/joomlatools-console/README.md

 For a `language` type you should use the `--element` option to ensure your language files can be loaded correctly.

 	joomla extension:register testsite spanglish --element --element en-GB

+For a `module` type you should use the `--position` option to ensure your module displays where you would like it to.

+	joomla extension:register testsite mod_awesome --position debug

 Other options: `--enabled`, `--client_id`